mcneel/rhino.inside/Unity/README.md

 This folder contains a sample project that demonstrates:

-1. Starting Rhino and Grasshopper in Unity.
+1. Starting Rhino in Unity.
 2. Call directly into RhinoCommon APIs from Unity.

 [**Questions?** *Visit the discussion forum...*](https://discourse.mcneel.com/c/serengeti/inside)